 A satisfied doctoral researcher is engaged and efficient.
-A risk of burn-out and drop-out increases along decreasing work well being.
+A risk of burn-out and drop-out increases when well-being at work decreases.

 Factors increasing satisfaction of doctoral researchers